opf/openproject/docs/release-notes/14-5-0/README.md

 ### Use CloudFlare Turnstile as Captcha

 In addition to reCAPTCHA, administrators can now use [CloudFlare Turnstile](https://developers.cloudflare.com/turnstile/) as Captcha.
+Cloudflare Turnstile is an alternative to Recaptcha that avoids user interaction.

 To use Cloudflare Turnstile with OpenProject, you need to configure the reCAPTCHA settings in the Cloudflare dashboard.
 Read more in our [system admin guide](../../system-admin-guide/authentication/recaptcha/).

 ![Screenshot showing OpenProject authentication administration with dropdown to choose CloudFlare Turnstile as Captcha](openproject-14-5-recaptcha-turnstile.png)

+> [!NOTE]
+> A special Thanks goes to [Aaron Dewes](https://github.com/AaronDewes), the initiator and Community contributor for this feature.
+It is very much appreciated! 💙

 ### Improved filter search for custom project lists